eclipse-archived/codewind-docs/docs/_documentations/remotedeploy-eclipse.md

 ![New Registry](./images/remoteeclipse/newReg1.png)

-- Add your Docker Hub user name.
+- Add your Docker Hub username.
 - Add your Docker Hub password.
-- Click the checkbox to desigate this registry as a push registry.
+- Click the checkbox to designate this registry as a push registry.
-- Enter your Docker Hub namespace, which is usually the same as your user name.
+- Enter your Docker Hub namespace, which is usually the same as your username.

 The connection is tested to validate your credentials, which are then stored in a Kubernetes secret within the Codewind service.